Brown hyena: Threats and conservation status

 The global brown hyena population is estimated to comprise 4,000 to 10,000 individuals.
 It is listed as Near Threatened in the IUCN Red List.
 The major threat to the brown hyena is human persecution, based on the mistaken belief that it is harmful to livestock.
-Farmers find brown hyenas scavenging on livestock carcasses and wrongly assume that they have killed their property.
+Farmers find brown hyenas scavenging on livestock carcasses and wrongly assume that the hyenas have killed their animals.
 Brown hyena body parts are also occasionally used for traditional medicines and rituals.
 The brown hyena is not in high demand for trophy hunting.

 There are several conservation areas that are home to the brown hyena, including the Etosha National Park in Namibia, the Central Kalahari Game Reserve in Botswana and the Kgalagadi Transfrontier Park.
 The maintenance of these protected areas aids in the conservation of these animals.
 Educational campaigns are being utilized to promote awareness about hyenas and dispel prevailing myths, while problem individuals are removed from farmlands and urbanized areas.